Anarchalk/Single-parent/README.md

 # PARENT CONNECT App

  The Parent Connect app connects single parents to a collective online village where families  can grow together experiencing different activities, cultures and most importantly supporting each other.
-User has to signup in order to join and create variety of events.
+User has to signup in order to join and create a variety of events.

 * * *